boldare/testing-framework/docs-sources/source/includes/_methods.md

 May be browser-specific because of the driver differences.

 `xpath` string with element xpath

 `customTimeout` (optional) - would be used instead of default config timeout.

+#### validateElementText(xpath, text, customTimeout)
+Validates if text of element is equal to expected.

+`xpath` string with element xpath

+`text` expected text

+`customTimeout` (optional) - would be used instead of default config timeout.